 1: Aurora crystals,

 Ulexite (T.V.
-Rock), Bismuth, Gemstone ID Charts Tumbled gems, Rhodochrosite, Galena
+Rock), Bismuth, Gemstone ID Charts, Tumbled gems, Rhodochrosite, Galena

 Page 2

-QUARTZ display specimens, phantom crystals, Mexican
+QUARTZ display specimens, Mexican

 quartz points, clear quartz